-Chief is an absolute gentle giant on the prowl for his forever home!
-He came to MOGS after being picked up as a stray by a local rescue.
-At about 5 years old, Chief is very confused about why his life is being turned upside down, but with the great help of his fosters, he is on his way to a shiny new life!
+Chief is a gentle giant on the prowl for his forever home!
+He came to MOGS after being picked up as a stray by a local shelter.
+At about 5 years old, Chief was very confused about why his life was turned upside down, but with the great help of his foster dad he's on his way to a shiny new life!

 Chief is a large stately dog, but on top of that stout body is a pair of big ol’ floppy ears, giving a hint as to just how loving he is.
 He's quite a large shepherd and still has some weight to gain, but he’s an absolute sweet heart.
 Without knowing what Chief’s previous life was like, we’re left to guess from his current behaviors what he might have been through.
 He will cower some if reached out to suddenly which tells us he may have endured some form of abuse in his life.
 He is not a high energy dog and doesn’t seem to have been very active in his past life.

 His energy level is already improving some with consistent feedings and gradually increasing his exercise, he has learned to LOVE his walks!
 He enjoys a well-paced walk where he can put his sniffer to good use, but isn’t a marathon runner.
 He might jog a bit every now and then, but he won’t be winning any contests for speed!
 But that’s ok, he loooves getting to stretch out and when encouraged will run alongside or up to you for some nice pets!
 He's a big goof ball and thinks it is so fun to gallop and roll in the grass, just loving his new life!
 His physical condition and energy rates lead us to believe he was not properly exercised or allowed a lot of room to stretch out, possibly crated for much of his life.
 He could gain some more energy back once he’s put on a little weight and built up some muscle, but don’t worry, his heart is beating strong and ready to love!